Renata-Thomazelli/Projects_Crash_Course/README.md

 >>Here I did a dictionary just to see how it works e tran I used count() Method to count it of the letters we have in this string

 ## 3.2 Transcribing DNA into RNA
->>Here we use replace method() to change Uracil into Thymine molecules into the string
+>>Here we use REPLACE method() to change Uracil into Thymine molecules into the string